christophschwarz/tado_x-assistant/readme.md

 Fork of [tado-assistant](https://github.com/BrainicHQ/tado-assistant), modified for **Tado X**.

-The following additinal modifications has been made:
+The following modifications has been made:

 - Supports **Tado X** instead of **Tado**
 - Support for **new Tado authentication method**